Fond remembrances for Jimmy Carter after entering hospice

 David Brummett of Frederick County, Maryland, said he changed his Sunday morning plans when he heard news that Carter was in hospice care.

-Brummett paused near a large statue of Carter, where someone had placed some violets at the base.
+Brummett paused near a large statue of Carter, where someone had placed a potted plant of purple chrysanthemums at the base.

 “Great man, great president, probably under-appreciated by those who didn’t know much about him,” Brummett said.
 “People should come here to appreciate the life, and the contributions he made both during his presidency and after.”